gdc3000/wa_collisions/README.md

 ### Installation

+To install the package run the following:
+    python setup.py install
+Then install the required dependancies:
+    pip install -r requirements.txt

 For installation and distribution we will use the python standard library `distutils` module.
 This module uses a `setup.py` file to figure out how to install your software on a particular system.
 For a